emperornerd/esp32mesh/README.md

-This document provides a comprehensive README for the ESP32 Mesh Information Node project, detailing its purpose, features, setup, usage, and configuration.

 ESP32 Mesh Information Node
 This project transforms an ESP32 microcontroller into a self-contained, offline mesh communication node.
 It creates its own Wi-Fi Access Point (SoftAP) to allow users to connect via a web browser and exchange messages that are then propagated across a network of other trusted ESP32 nodes using ESP-NOW.
 This is designed for scenarios where traditional internet or cellular networks are unavailable, providing a resilient local communication channel.